SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 cd my-sensenet-app
 au run
 ```
-After a quick build process you can open up your browser and check the default *Hello World!* message at [http://localhost:8080](http://localhost:8080)
+After a quick build process you will see the development server's URL on the console (is [http://localhost:8080](http://localhost:8080) by default), open in your browser and check the default *Hello World!* message.

 ## Getting started with sn-client-js